kish-dev/kish-dev/README.md

 and I aspire to become one of the best devs in this sphere.

-## 👨‍💻
-I'm a Software Engeneering student at [**Peter the Great St. Petersburg Polytechnic University**](https://english.spbstu.ru/) and aslo I'm working as an Android-developer in Yandex Market.
+I working as an Android-developer in Yandex Market.